Summary of Product Characteristics Updated 03-Dec-2019 | Dermal Laboratories Limited

-For full list of excipients see section List of excipients.
+For the full list of excipients, see Section 6.1

 White, non-greasy cutaneous emulsion.

 An antimicrobial emollient for the management of dry and pruritic skin conditions, especially eczema and dermatitis.
 Dermol Wash Cutaneous Emulsion is suitable for direct application and for use as a soap substitute.

 For adults, children and the elderly.
 For cutaneous use only.

 Use as a cleanser at the sink or to wash with in the bath or shower, instead of ordinary soap or shower gel.
 Pat the skin dry using a soft towel (avoid rubbing as this can irritate the skin).
 The product may also be used in a similar way for frequent hand washing.

 For application to the skin (e.g. after washing)

 Apply to the affected areas as required.

 Do not use in cases of known sensitivity (especially generalised allergic reaction) to any of the ingredients (see sections 4.4 and 4.8).

 Local skin reactions (e.g. contact dermatitis) to any of the ingredients are rare but possible in sensitive people.